Byron Donalds: Early career

 Donalds began his professional career in 2003 as a credit analyst at TIB Bank.
 He was promoted to senior credit analyst in 2004, and later promoted to commercial credit manager, assistant vice president, and credit manager.
 Donalds left TIB Bank in 2007 and took a position as a portfolio manager at CMG Surety LLC.
-In 2015, he joined Wells Fargo Advisors as a Financial Advisor.
+In 2015, he joined Wells Fargo Advisors as a financial advisor.

+Florida House of Representatives (2016–2020)

 In 2010, Donalds left the Democratic Party and joined the Republican Party.
 After becoming involved in the Tea Party movement, he was encouraged to run for office.
+Over time, he became part of the MAGA wing of the Republican Party.

 In 2012, Donalds was a candidate for the U.S. House of Representatives in Florida's 19th congressional district.
 He finished fifth of six candidates.
 In 2014, he was reported as a likely candidate for the U.S. House in Florida's 19th congressional district after Trey Radel resigned, but did not run.

 Donalds was elected to the Florida House of Representatives for District 80 in 2016.
 During his Florida House tenure, he chaired the Insurance and Banking Subcommittee.